Zion Suzuki: International career

 Suzuki has represented Japan at multiple levels in youth football.
-On 19 July 2022, he earned his first cap with the Japan's national team, playing the full match against Hong Kong in the 2022 EAFF E-1 Football Championship, which his side won 6–0.
+On 19 July 2022, he earned his first cap with Japan's national team, playing the full match against Hong Kong in the 2022 EAFF E-1 Football Championship, which his side won 6–0.

 He played in Japan's opening match of the 2023 AFC Asian Cup, a 4–2 win against Vietnam.
 He also played in their following 1–2 defeat to Iraq, logging one save.